The 16 Best Nutrition Bars for Every Goal

 Nutrition: 210 Calories, 16 g fat (1.5 g saturated fat), 15 mg sodium, 14 g carbs (6 g fiber, 4 g sugar), 7 g protein

-Kind bars—particularly the Nuts & Spices line—are some of the best options available across the board.
+KIND bars—particularly the Nuts & Spices line—are some of the best options available across the board.
 This one is packed with healthy omega-3 fatty acids and vitamin E thanks to the almonds, peanuts, cashews, and walnuts.
 These nutrients can help promote healthier, younger looking skin and ward off wrinkles.
-It's also much lower in sugar than most bars (with only 4 grams!) which is important because eating too much sugar has been found to promote aging of the skin.
-And if you're still not convinced this is a great choice, listen to this: This particular KIND bar was actually ranked #1 in its category in our exclusive report on Every KIND Bar—Ranked!
+It's also much lower in sugar than most bars (with only 4 grams!) which is important because eating too much sugar has been found to promote skin aging.

 $13.10 for 12-pack ($1.09 each) at Amazon.com